wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/viva-connections-extend-with-app-customizers/includes/4-exercise-extend-viva-connections-desktop-with-application-customizers.md

   > [!IMPORTANT]
   > If you don't disable the debug mode and only stop the local web server, the next time you go to the home site, you'll see an error stating that the page can't load manifests from the local web server.
 To fix that problem, add `?reset=true` to the page URL, which will disable the debug mode.

-- To stop the development web server, go back to the terminal and select CTRL+C.
+- To stop the development web server, go back to the terminal and select Ctrl+C.

 ## Deploy the application customizer to Viva Connections